 If accepted, HMRC will give your company a period of time to pay your taxes.
 This is usually between 6–12 months, but in some cases it can be longer.

-In 2015 it became mandatory for Time to Pay instalments to be paid by direct debit This is to ensure a smoother process for both customers and HMRC, as it means payments cannot be late.
+Installments for time to pay arrangements are taken by direct debt.
+This is to ensure a smoother process for both customers and HMRC, as it means payments cannot be late.

 Do you qualify for an HMRC Time to Pay arrangement?

-HMRC will consider many different criteria when choosing whether or not to allow you to set up a Time to Pay arrangement.
+HMRC will consider many different criteria when choosing whether to approve a Time to Pay Arrangement.
 These include:

 If your company can't pay corporation tax that is due from the previous year, this can also be included in a time to pay arrangement.
 This situation is more common for those that are contractors/consultants in industries such IT/Banking.
 If this is you, then call us on 08009700539 to talk to an advisor.